bjamturley/MedSchoolAtlas/Microbiology/Antimicrobial Genes.md

 SCC can also carry mecC, which is bovine, but can be responsible for MRSA.
 ## Methicillin-resistant Staphylococcus aureus (MRSA)
 This confers resistance to all beta-lactams.
+For more, see here: [[Gram Positive Cocci#Staphylococcus aureus]]

 **Hospital acquired MRSA (HA-MRSA)**: Multidrug resistant (type I-3, 6, 8) **Community acquired MRSA (CA-MRSA)**: Confers only beta-lactam resistance (type 4, 5, 7)